djq/dusp_viz/urban_data.md

 # Overview of workshop

-* Basics: loading data, installing packages, exporting images
+* Basics: interface, loading data, installing packages
-* Data management strategies
-* Visualization approachs
-* ggplot2: small multiples
+* ggplot2: visualization and exploration
-* spplot: make quick maps
+* spplot: plot quick maps
-* Spatial Operations (if there is enough time)

 ## Datasets
 The datasets we will use are available [here](http://)